Wilson-ZheLin/Streamline-Analyst/README.md

 # Streamline-Analyst

-`Streamline Analyst` is an open source, Large Language Models (LLMs) driven **Data Analysis Agent**.
+🪄 Streamline Analyst is an open source, Large Language Models (LLMs) driven **Data Analysis Agent**.
 Common tasks in data analysis such as data cleaning and preprocessing will be automatically handled by AI.
 It can also automatically identify target objects, divide test sets, select the most appropriate model for modeling based on data, visualize results evaluation, etc. What user needs to do is to select the data file, choose an analysis mode, and click start.

-`Streamline Analyst` is aimed to accelerate and simplify the entire process of data analysis.
+Streamline Analyst is aimed to accelerate and simplify the entire process of data analysis.
 Regardless of whether the user has professional data analysis skills, we hope to help users process data and visualization with the highest efficiency, and complete high-performance modeling tasks with the optimal strategies.

 *Natural Language Processing (NLP)*, *neural network*, *object detection (using YOLO)* may be added in subsequent versions.